Di Miller, Colorado Mammoth Correspondent

 Lacrosse is Awesome©

-The Colorado Mammoth will head to New York to face the Buffalo Bandits at Key Bank Center on Saturday June 4, 2022, game time 7:30 p.m.
+The Saskatchewan Rush (6-10) will host the San Diego Seals (9-7) at the SaskTel Centre on Saturday April 23, game time 9:30 p.m.
 EST. Fans in the USA can see the game on ESPN+.
-Fans in Canada can see the action on TSN.ca or the TSN app.
+This is the “Game of the Week” for fans in Canada and you can see the action on TSN or the TSN app.

 Di Miller, Colorado Mammoth Correspondent